CleyFaye/loadconfig/README.md

 - from a js file
 - from command line flags

-Configuration is very basic, and mostly handle strings, numbers and arrays of those.
+Configuration is very basic, and mostly handle strings, numbers, bool and array of strings.

 ## Usage